 III.A.1.a) Fellowship programs must receive verification of each entering fellow's level of competence in the required field, upon matriculation, using ACGME, ACGME-I, or CanMEDS Milestones evaluations from the core residency program.
-(Core) III.A.1.b) Prerequisite education for entry into a pediatric gastroenterology program must include the satisfactory completion of a pediatrics or combined internal medicine-pediatrics residency program that satisfies the requirements listed in III.A.1.
-(Core) III.A.1.c) Fellow Eligibility Exception The Review Committee for Pediatrics will allow the following exception to the fellowship eligibility requirements: III.A.1.c).(1) An ACGME-accredited fellowship program may accept an exceptionally qualified international graduate applicant who does not satisfy the eligibility requirements listed in III.A.1., but who does meet all of the following additional qualifications and conditions: (Core) III.A.1.c).(1).(a) evaluation by the program director and fellowship selection committee of the applicant's suitability to enter the program, based on prior training and review of the summative evaluations of training in the core specialty; and, (Core) III.A.1.c).(1).(b) review and approval of the applicant's exceptional qualifications by the GMEC; and, (Core) III.A.1.c).(1).(c) verification of Educational Commission for Foreign Medical Graduates (ECFMG) certification.
-(Core) III.A.1.c).(2) Applicants accepted through this exception must have an evaluation of their performance by the Clinical Competency Committee within 12 weeks of matriculation.
-(Core)
+(Core) III.A.1.b) To be eligible for appointment, applicants should have completed the first year of a psychiatry residency program or a program in another primary care specialty, and that program must satisfy the requirements in III.A.1.
+(Core) III.A.1.c) Fellow Eligibility Exception The Review Committee for Psychiatry will allow the following exception to the fellowship eligibility requirements: III.A.1.c).(1) An ACGME-accredited fellowship program may accept an exceptionally qualified international graduate applicant who does not satisfy the eligibility requirements listed in III.A.1., but who does meet all of the following additional qualifications and conditions: (Core) III.A.1.c).(1).(a) evaluation by the program director and fellowship selection committee of the applicant's suitability to enter the program, based on prior training and review of the summative evaluations of training in the core specialty; and, (Core) III.A.1.c).(1).(b) review and approval of the applicant's exceptional qualifications by the GMEC; and, (Core) III.A.1.c).(1).(c) verification of Educational Commission for Foreign Medical Graduates (ECFMG) certification.
+(Core) III A 4 \ \ (0)

 Background and Intent: An exceptionally qualified international graduate applicant has (1) completed a residency program in the core specialty outside the continental United States that was not accredited by the ACGME, AOA, ACGME-I, RCPSC or CFPC, and (2) demonstrated clinical excellence, in comparison to peers, throughout training.
 Additional evidence of exceptional qualifications is required, which may include one of the following: (a) participation in additional clinical or research training in the specialty or subspecialty; (b) demonstrated scholarship in the specialty or subspecialty; and/or (c) demonstrated leadership during or after residency.
-Applicants being considered for these positions must be informed of the fact that their training may not lead to certification by ABMS member boards or AOA certifying boards.
+Applicants being considered for matriculation.
+(Core)

+Applicants accepted through this exception must have an evaluation of their performance by the Clinical these positions must be informed of the fact that their training may not lead to certification by ABMS member boards or AOA certifying boards.